Updated September 2021

 Elasticsearch is designed for horizontal scaling, making it inherently easier to scale.
 Shards can also be split in an existing index by using either the Split Index API or Reindex API.

 Elasticsearch allows for more automation with cluster rebalancing, often completely hands-off.
 Elasticsearch handles cluster coordination internally (no ZooKeeper).
 Continue reading about Elasticsearch shard optimization.

 Solr supports over a thousand file types using the Apache Tika library, and it has request handlers for a number of popular file types such as CSV, Word docs, PDF, and XML.

 Elasticsearch uses JSON to ingest data from multiple sources and uses both lightweight data shippers (Filebeat) and Logstash as part of the data pipeline.
 As with Elasticsearch, both Beats and Logstash are part of the Elastic Stack.
 Like Solr, Elasticsearch can also use the Apache Tika library to support rich documents.

 Solr has improved its query capabilities in recent versions.
 With the latest versions of Solr (starting with 7), there is more capability for structured queries using JSON.
 However, in older versions of Solr the URI search led to complicated queries.

-Elasticsearch is designed for structured querings using JSON.
+Elasticsearch is designed for structured queries using JSON.
 This format allows for sophisticated queries by combining multiple kinds of queries together.
 Elasticsearch also has a versatile aggregation engine for nested data analysis.
 For instance, with Elasticsearch you can calculate the average sale total for each customer category.

 Summarizing Solr vs Elasticsearch